-Therefore Apache Isis attaches a listener, CreateSchemaObjectFromClassMetadata, that checks for the schema's existence, and creates the schema if required.
+This is done by installing a listener, CreateSchemaObjectFromClassMetadata, on a callback provided by JDO/DataNucleus.
+The listener is invoked on the initialization of each class.
+It checks for the schema's existence, and creates the schema if required.

 The guts of its implementation is: